andrewljoy/youtube-dlp-gui/README.md

 - Input field for YouTube URLs
 - Dropdowns for selecting video quality, audio quality, and subtitle languages
 - Checkbox to enable SponsorBlock for removing sponsor segments
-- Warnings for downloading playlists and channels to prevent unintentional large downloads
-- Progress display to monitor download status
 - Default save path set to Videos, Downloads, or home directory

 ## Requirements